 Extra bit of socialisation

 It’s something I couldn’t offer her as a work at home mom.
 I couldn’t arrange playdates with other moms because I had to work at the same time.
-My daughter was stuck playing with her toys and entertaining herself or pretending to work with me instead.
+My daughter was stuck playing with her Goose Grease wood peg dolls and entertaining herself or pretending to work with me instead.

 I’d take time off for work but then would have to catch up hours later.
 We couldn’t just go to me not working at all.